 Next, print out this simple ornament template.

-2. Cut the Ornament Out
+2. Cut Out the Ornament

 Next, you’ll want to use an X-Acto knife to cut the ornament out along the pencil lines.
 If you don’t have an X-Acto knife, please treat yourself to one (and don’t forget to order blades, too … they get dull pretty quickly)!
-I know that the X-Acto knife is not a common household item, but I promise this won’t be the last time that you use it.
-It’s awesome for precision cutting like this, and I sometimes use it to sharpen pencils and improve frayed brush pens!

 Now, flip the card over.
 You should be able to see the ornament cut-out from this side as well!
 If you notice that the X-Acto knife didn’t cut through in some areas, you can gently go over them again from this side of the card.
-Your goal is to make sure the ornament will be easy for your recipient to remove!
+Your goal is to make sure the ornament will be easy for your recipient to remove.

 4. Paint Pine Boughs

 Even if you are new to watercolors, you can paint the super simple pine boughs on this DIY holiday card.
 I promise.
-First, you’ll start by picking out two shades of green to paint with: a light green color, and a dark green color.
+First, you’ll start by picking out two shades of green to paint with: a light green color and a dark green color.
 Choose one of the two shades — it doesn’t matter which — to draw a slightly curved line that extends from inside the ornament to the outside of the card.
 You’ll want to use a fairly small paintbrush; I’m using a size 1 here.

 Next, draw little lines coming off of that original line that you drew.
 The lines should start out small and get longer as you approach the edge of the paper.
 Try to alternate using the light green and dark green tones of watercolor in this step!